List of Home and Away characters introduced in 2008: Elliot Gillen

-Elliot Gillen played by Paul Pantano, made his first appearance on 8 July and departed on 26 August 2008.
-Pantano was included in Digital Spy's gay feature.
-In one storyline Elliot sets puts the lives of Roman Harris (Conrad Coleby), Nicole Franklin (Tessa James) and Geoff Campbell (Lincoln Lewis) in danger.
+Elliot Gillen, played by Paul Pantano, made his first appearance on 8 July 2008.
+The character comes to Summer Bay to talk to Roman Harris (Conrad Coleby) about his brother, Mark's death.
+Pantano told a writer for TV Week that Elliot and Roman have never met before, but as soon as Elliot mentions that he is Mark's brother, Roman knows exactly who he is talking about.
+Asked what his character wants to know, Pantano explained: "Elliot's pretty straight up when he asks Roman what happened to his brother, so Roman's a bit suspicious about what's really going on."
+Elliot is "not satisfied" with Roman's story, so he decides to stay in the Bay, where he develops a romantic relationship with Roman's daughter Nicole Franklin (Tessa James).
+Elliot later puts the lives of Roman, Nicole and Geoff Campbell (Lincoln Lewis) in danger.
 Elliot blames Roman for his brother's death and warns Nicole that he wants revenge.
 Roman is left stranded in the bush while Nicole and Geoff become stranded on an island.
-James told a reporter from Inside Soap that Elliot causes Geoff injuries when he attacks him with a speargun.
-She added that "Elliot sets up a life and death obstacle coursefor Roman to work his way through".
+James told a reporter from Inside Soap that Elliot causes Geoff injuries when he attacks him with a spear-gun.
+She added that "Elliot sets up a life and death obstacle course for Roman to work his way through".
+Pantano was included in Digital Spy's gay feature.

 Elliot arrives in Summer Bay in search of Roman.
 It soon emerges that Elliot's brother, Mark had served in the SAS with Roman but had been killed when they were deployed to Afghanistan.
-Near the second Anniversary of Mark's death, Elliot presses Roman for the truth, despite hearing an official enquiry.
+Near the second anniversary of Mark's death, Elliot presses Roman for the truth, despite hearing an official enquiry.
 Roman tells him that their group had been ambushed and outnumbered by the enemy and Mark was lost and presumed dead.
 Elliot refuses to accept this story and begins playing mind games with Roman, first by dating his 17-year-old daughter, Nicole.
 Roman tries to warn Nicole off but she refuses to listen.
 However the relationship breaks down and Elliot snaps and sets up the second phase of his plan to get to Roman.
 He kidnaps Nicole and leaves a ransom DVD for Roman instructing him to drink a flask of liquid or he will never see her again.
 Elliot forces Nicole onto a boat preparing to take her out to sea when they are spotted by Geoff Campbell who decides to join them.
 Once out at sea Elliot and Nicole leave the boat where Elliot tightens her oxygen tank around her causing her to struggle to stay afloat.
-Elliot then returns to the boat without her where he is confronted by Geoff asking her we she is but Elliot grabs a spear gun and shoots him in the leg leaving them both out at sea.
+Elliot then returns to the boat without her where he is confronted by Geoff asking her where she is but Elliot grabs a spear gun and shoots him in the leg leaving them both out at sea.